natnet/yoad/README.md

 ### How To Deploy -

 - There are many ways to Deploy this repo.
-- here we are gonna use netlify
+- here we are gonna use netlifט
 - Login into netlify with github
 - after login select the forked repo or the repo you want to deploy
 - after selecting netlify will automatially deploy your website.